 calcnote ACI 318-19

-Methodology Run a calc
+Methodology Feedback Run a calc

 Methodology

-How calcnote computes ACI 318-19 column capacity.
+How calcnote computes ACI 318-19 tied-column capacity via strain compatibility.

 calcnote is a strain-compatibility implementation of ACI 318-19 for short, rectangular, tied, uniaxially-loaded reinforced concrete columns.
 This page documents the code provisions it implements, the design choices it makes, and the independent verification we have run against it.